KevinDayve/KevinDayve.github.io/math/likelihood_estimation.md

 3. Solve the Likelihood Equation:

 Set the score function to zero to identify critical points.
-The solution to this equation is the candidate for the MLE:$$S(\theta) = 0$$
+The solution to this equation is the candidate for the MLE:

+$$S(\theta) = 0$$

 **Note** (Second-Order Condition): To verify that the solution corresponds to a local maximum rather than a minimum or saddle point, one must verify that the second derivative (the Hessian matrix in the multivariate case) is negative definite: